MatthiasKainer/lit-element-state-decoupler/readme.md

 }
 ```

-Similar to the dispatcher, the reducer exposes three functions, `getState`, `publish` and `subscribe`, and takes in a reference to the current LitElement and a default state.
+Similar to the state, the reducer exposes three functions, `getState`, `publish` and `subscribe`, and takes in a reference to the current LitElement and a default state.
 In addition, it also requires a reducer function and can directly trigger custom events that bubble up and can be used by the parent.

 Whenever the state is updated, the LitElement will be updated, and the `render()` method of the component will be called.